procyclinsur/Cheetsheets/istio-cheetsheet.md

 ### Mixer

 Istio Mixer is responsible for providing policy and telemetry configuration data.
 This is handled through standard functionality, and with the addition of Adapters which abstract various backend services.
+Mixer has the following basic components.

 Policy and telemetry configurations are defined via templates.

 Envoy Side-Cars cache policy data from Mixer that is used for each request, and buffer telemetry data to send to Mixer in bulk.